DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-1_geometry-overview.md

 ### Geometry in Dynamo Studio

 So what does this mean for using Dynamo?
 Understanding the Geometry types and how they are related will allow us to navigate the collection of **Geometry Nodes** available to us in the Library.
-The Geometry Nodes are organized alphabetically as opposed to hierarchically - here we've highlighted them relative to the chart above.
+The Geometry Nodes are organized alphabetically as opposed to hierarchically - here they are displayed similar to their layout in the Dynamo interface.

 ![Geometry in Dynamo](images/5-1/GeometryOrganization2.png)
->1.
-Abstract Types
-2. Points
-3. Curves
-4. Surfaces
-5. Solids
-6. Meshes

 Additionally, making models in Dynamo and connecting the preview of what we see in the Background Preview to the flow of data in our graph should become more intuitive over time.